chisui/dakka/thesis/main.md

   behavior :: Message a -> ActorContext a ()
 ```

-By derving `MonadState` we get a variety of functions to change the actors state.
+By deriving `MonadState` we get a variety of functions to change the actors state.
 The other actor actions can now be defined as functions:

 ### send